AKXAT/ConferenceManagement/README.md

 ### APIs

-1. To create/edit a conference
+1. create/edit a conference
-2. To add/edit a talk
+2. add/edit a talk
-3. To add/remove speaker/participant from a talk.
+3. add/remove speaker/participant from a talk.
-4. To list talks in a conference
+4. list talks in a conference
-5. To list conferences.
+5. list conferences.

 Here are the screenshots from the Project.